RePod/DivaAPworld/docs/en_Mega_Mix.md

 - Navigate to your archipelago installation (default C:\ProgramData\Archipelago).
 - Navigate to \lib\worlds under your archipelago base folder.
 - Move megamix.apworld into this folder.
+- Lastly, create a folder called "diva" in your Archipelago installation folder (default C:\ProgramData\Archipelago), this is used for modded songs, but the folder is required for generation

 ### Generating a game